hamidyfine/Forbica/README.md

 **Trello:**   [trello.com/b/IK5a85lo](https://trello.com/b/IK5a85lo)

-*Use trello for report the problem, give us a idea for new features and be informed of new version features, fixed bugs and more.*
+*Use trello to report a problem, give us an idea for new features and be informed of new version and new features, fixed bugs and more.*

 **Designed and built by Hamid Yaftian.**